Escherichia coli O157:H7: Bacteriology

-Like the other strains of the E. coli, O157:H7 is gram-negative and oxidase-negative.
+Like the other strains of the 1x E. coli, O157:H7 is gram-negative and oxidase-negative.
 Unlike many other strains, it does not ferment sorbitol, which provides a basis for clinical laboratory differentiation of the strain.
 Strains of E. coli that express Shiga and Shiga-like toxins gained that ability via infection with a prophage containing the structural gene coding for the toxin, and nonproducing strains may become infected and produce shiga-like toxins after incubation with shiga toxin positive strains.
 The prophage responsible seems to have infected the strain's ancestors fairly recently, as viral particles have been observed to replicate in the host if it is stressed in some way (e.g. antibiotics).

 All clinical isolates of E. coli O157:H7 possess the plasmid pO157.
-The periplasmic catalase is encoded on pO157 and may enhance the virulence of the bacterium by providing additional oxidative protection when infecting the host.
-E. coli O157:H7 non-hemorrhagic strains are converted to hemorrhagic strains by lysogenic conversion after bacteriophage infection of non-hemorrhagic cells.
+The periplasmic catalase is encoded on pO157 and may enhance the bacterium's virulence by providing additional oxidative protection when infecting the host.
+E. coli O157:H7 non-hemorrhagic strains become hemorrhagic strains by lysogenic conversion after bacteriophage infection of non-hemorrhagic cells.

 Natural habitat

-While it is relatively uncommon, the E. coli serotype O157:H7 can naturally be found in the intestinal contents of some cattle, goats, and even sheep.
-The digestive tract of cattle lack the Shiga toxin receptor globotriaosylceramide, and thus, these can be asymptomatic carriers of the bacterium.
+While it is relatively uncommon, the E. coli serotype O157:H7 is found in the intestinal contents of some cattle, goats, and sheep.
+Cows' digestive tracts lack the Shiga toxin receptor globotriaosylceramide, and thus can be asymptomatic carriers of the bacterium.
 The prevalence of E. coli O157:H7 in North American feedlot cattle herds ranges from 0 to 60%.
 Some cattle may also be so-called "super-shedders" of the bacterium.
 Super-shedders may be defined as cattle exhibiting rectoanal junction colonization and excreting >10^{3 to 4} CFU g^{−1} feces.
-Super-shedders have been found to constitute a small proportion of the cattle in a feedlot (<10%) but they may account for >90% of all E. coli O157:H7 excreted.
+Super-shedders have been found to constitute a small proportion of the cattle in a feedlot (<10%), but may account for >90% of all E. coli O157:H7 excreted.

 Transmission

 Infection with E. coli O157:H7 can come from ingestion of contaminated food or water, or oral contact with contaminated surfaces.
-Examples of this can be undercooked ground beef but also leafy vegetables and raw milk.
+Examples include undercooked ground beef, leafy vegetables, and raw milk.
 Fields often become contaminated with the bacterium through irrigation processes or contaminated water naturally entering the soil.
 It is highly virulent, with a low infectious dose: an inoculation of fewer than 10 to 100 colony-forming units (CFU) of E. coli O157:H7 is sufficient to cause infection, compared to over a million CFU for other pathogenic E. coli strains.